-Although at first glance Form 941 seems intimidating, after you have completed it for several quarters, you will find it fairly simple to complete.
+Form 941, Employer's Quarterly Federal Tax Return, is a basic form for reporting payroll tax activity to the Internal Revenue Service (IRS).
+Although at first glance Form 941 seems intimidating, after you have prepared it for several quarters, you will find it fairly simple to complete.
 Form 941 asks for information and takes you through a computation to match the total payroll tax you owe with amounts you have withheld from employees and amounts you have set aside and paid during the quarter.

-It is due quarterly at the end of the month after the end of each quarter.
-As part of your responsibility for all employers, you must make payroll tax deposits during the quarter, either monthly or semi-weekly.
-Read more about making payroll tax deposits.
+Form 941 is used by employers to report payroll tax activity to the IRS.
+The form is due quarterly at the end of the month after the end of each quarter.
+Employers must make payroll tax deposits during the quarter, either monthly or semi-weekly.

 - Total compensation paid during the quarter to all employees.
 Be sure to include all taxable compensation in this amount.